meeno15/Chatbot/README.md

 ## Acknowledgments

 - The dataset used in this application was obtained from [shreyasharma04].
 We acknowledge the original creators of the dataset for their valuable work.
-- The code in this repository was inspired by [shreyasharma04] (please provide attribution to the original work if applicable).
+- The code in this repository was inspired by [shreyasharma04].
 I have built upon their code to enhance the functionality and integrate it into a user-friendly interface.